2006 Georgia Bulldogs football team: South Carolina

-The pre-game line established for this game was Georgia -1.5.

 Joe Tereshinski started the game at quarterback and completed 2 of 3 passes for 18 yards.
 However, he was injured on the opening drive of the game and was replaced by Matthew Stafford.
-Stafford completed 8 of 19 passes for 171 yards and 3 interceptions, but South Carolina also had 3 costly fumbles of their own as well as a safety.SEC Defensive Player of the Week: Defensive end Charles Johnson for his performance against South Carolina which included five tackles (four for losses), one sack, one safety, two quarterback pressures and one pass deflection.
+Stafford completed 8 of 19 passes for 171 yards and 3 interceptions, but South Carolina also had 3 costly fumbles of their own as well as a safety.

+SEC Defensive Player of the Week: Defensive end Charles Johnson for his performance against South Carolina which included five tackles (four for losses), one sack, one safety, two quarterback pressures and one pass deflection.